Argorant

 Then add the commercial layer: seat cost, credit burn, export caps, API/MCP availability, contract friction, renewal risk, and whether the workflow replaces another tool.
 The winner is the platform that produces the most usable contacts for the least operational friction.

-ZoomInfo should win when the organization has enterprise budget, a RevOps owner, several departments depending on the data, and a strong need for one broad GTM intelligence vendor.
+ZoomInfo is strongest when the organization has enterprise budget, a RevOps owner, several departments depending on the data, and a strong need for one broad GTM intelligence vendor.

-Apollo should win when the sales team wants one daily product for prospecting, sequencing, calling, enrichment, and rep execution.
+Apollo is strongest when the sales team wants one daily product for prospecting, sequencing, calling, enrichment, and rep execution.

-Argorant should win when the team wants verified people data as a focused layer: search, preview, reveal, verify, export, and let humans or agents move the data into the systems they already use.
+Argorant is strongest when the team wants verified people data as a focused layer: search, preview, reveal, verify, export, and let humans or agents move the data into the systems they already use.

 Evaluation checklist